 Lighting books are sometimes disappointing to novices, because they show pictures, and to get it, we have to look, and we still have to see.
 So practice your seeing, which is much of the skill of lighting.
-They do say "photography is about light", however IMO, portrait lighting is more about the shadows (the gradient tonal variations).
+They do say "photography is about light", however IMO, portrait lighting seems more about the shadows (the gradient tonal variations).
 To recognize it or to control it, you have to be able to see it (meaning, an awareness to notice it and think about it).
 There is much known lighting information online, but seeing is an awareness which involves the thinking brain.

-Here are a few generalities, examples of lighting, of its initial steps, about the things we can see, which should become obvious to your seeing.
+Here are a few generalities, examples of lighting types, of its initial steps, about the things we can see, which should become obvious to your seeing.

 One major exception: Flat frontal light (near the camera) at reduced level is a very good fill light, including from hot shoe direct flash for fill flash on faces in bright sun.
 The fill is normally compensated to be a less intensity (a stop or more) than the ambient (the sun makes the interesting shadows, and the fill at about -1.7EV softens them acceptably).
 Note that this compensation is done rather different between TTL and TTL BL flash modes (Part 4).
 Fill does NOT just mean another light out there.
-Fill means a light placed near the camera lens axis, to light exactly the shadows that the lens sees, without making another set of shadows.
+IMO, Fill means a light placed near the camera lens axis, to light exactly the shadows that the lens sees, without making another set of shadows.
 The main light is placed high and wide to intentionally make shadows, and the fill light is placed near the lens axis to smooth and lighten them, to be acceptable and desirable additions.